Updated: May 14

 The New York City skyline twinkled behind my husband, Terrell, and I as we spent an evening down at The Landing Cafe at Long Island City.
-We frequent this place often, not only because the skyline has a weird way of activating our dreams, but also because we believe the more we sit and act like Long Island City residents, the faster the Universe will respond to grant us our wish.
+We frequent this place often, not only because the skyline has a weird way of activating our dreams, but also because we believe the more we sit and act like NYC residents with a beautiful view, the faster the Universe will respond to grant us our wish.

 For two decades I connected “faith” with the image of a white bearded guy sitting on top of a cloud who loved me, until I sinned, of course.
 My foundation of faith comes to me from my maternal grandmother, a devout Seventh Day Adventists who was determined that I announce Jesus Christ as my savior before The Book of Revelations came to fruition.
 She worked overtime to make this happen, mostly because her grandchild was and still is stubborn, unwilling to accept “truth” as absolute truth.
-As a child I had a hard time believing things I could not see, and my curiosity was too much for my grandmother - who every summer reminded me that Jesus Christ was coming to save his children very soon, instilling the fear of being left behind when the alleged fated day would com
+As a child I had a hard time believing things I could not see, and my curiosity was too much for my grandmother - who every summer reminded me that Jesus Christ was coming to save his children very soon.
+The fear instilled in me of being left behind when the alleged fated day arrived still lingers.

 I learned a lot under the palm fronds of her coconut trees,